navidrome/navidrome/README.md

  - **Multi-user**, each user has their own play counts, playlists, favourites, etc...
  - Very **low resource usage**
  - **Multi-platform**, runs on macOS, Linux and Windows. **Docker** images are also provided
- - Ready to use **Raspberry Pi** binaries and Docker images available
+ - Ready to use binaries for all major platforms, including **Raspberry Pi**
  - Automatically **monitors your library** for changes, importing new files and reloading new metadata
  - **Themeable**, modern and responsive **Web interface** based on [Material UI](https://material-ui.com)
  - **Compatible** with all Subsonic/Madsonic/Airsonic [clients](https://www.navidrome.org/docs/overview/#apps)